rrjb6465/MemberEnrollment/README.md

 ## MemberEnrollment

-This project aboutdeveloping a RESTful API for member enrollment which clients to create new member enrollments by providing basic member information.
+This project is about developing a RESTful API for member enrollment which clients to create new member enrollments by providing basic member information.
 The project uses local database for data storage.

 ## Prerequisites